-- Note-I: Candidates competing for selection to the posts of Chemist, Scientist B'(Hydrogeology), Scientist B'(Chemical) and Scientist B'(Geophysics) will be required to appear in all the subjects mentioned against respective category above. - Note-II: If any candidate failed to appear in any one or more of above papers, meant for Stage-II/ Main Examination for selection to the post(s) of Chemist, Scientist B'(Hydrogeology), Scientist B'(Chemical) and Scientist B' (Geophysics), their candidature shall stand rejected and part of the Main Examination attempted by him/her shall not be evaluated and counted for any purpose. - Note-III: Credit will be given for orderly effective and exact expression combined with due economy of words in all subjects of Examination. - Note IV : Candidates should use only international form of Indian numerals (e.g. 1, 2, 3, 4, 5 etc.) while answering question papers. - Note V: Candidates will be allowed the use of Non-Programmable type Pocket Calculators in Descriptive/Conventional Type Papers of the Examination.
+- Note-I : Candidates competing for selection to the posts of Geologist, Geophysicist and Chemist and Scientist B'(Hydrogeology), Scientist B'(Chemical) and Scientist B'(Geophysics) will be required to appear in all the subjects mentioned against respective category above. - Note-II: If any candidate failed to appear in any one or more of above papers, meant for Stage-II/ Main Examination for selection to the post(s) of Geologist, Geophysicist and Chemist and Scientist B' (Hydrogeology), Scientist B' (Chemical) and Scientist B' (Geophysics), their candidature shall stand rejected and part of the Main Examination attempted by him/her shall not be evaluated and counted for any purpose. - Note-III: Credit will be given for orderly effective and exact expression combined with due economy of words in all subjects of Examination. - Note IV : Candidates should use only international form of Indian numerals (e.g. 1, 2, 3, 4, 5 etc.) while answering question papers. - Note V: Candidates will be allowed the use of Non-Programmable type Pocket Calculators in Descriptive/Conventional Type Papers of the Examination.
 Programmable type calculators will not be allowed and the use of such calculators shall tantamount to resorting to unfair means by the candidates.
-Loaning or interchanging of calculators in the Examination Hall is not permitted.
+Loaning or interchanging of calculators in the Examination Hall is not permitted. - Note VI: Candidates should note that if any irrelevant matters/signages/marks etc. are found written in the answer script(s), which would not be related to any question/answer and/or would be having the potential to disclose the candidate's identity, the Commission will impose a penalty of deduction of marks from the total marks from the total marks otherwise accruing to the candidate or will not be evaluate the said script(s) on this account. - 4.
+Common instructions for Stage-I(Preliminary) and Stage-II(Main) Examinations.